Global Riemannian Acceleration in Hyperbolic and Spherical Spaces: Introduction

 \section{Introduction}

+\freefootnote{Most of the notations in this work have a link to their definitions.
+For example, if you click or tap on any instance of $\L$, you will jump to the place where it is defined as the smoothness constant of the function we consider in this work.}

-Acceleration in convex optimization is a phenomenon that has drawn lots of attention and has yielded many important results, since the renowned Accelerated Gradient Descent (AGD) method of \citet{nesterov1983method}.
-Having been proved successful for deep learning \cite{DBLP:conf/icml/SutskeverMDH13}, among other fields, there have been recent efforts to better understand this phenomenon \cite{allen2014linear,diakonikolas2017approximate,su2014differential,wibisono2016variational}.
-These have yielded numerous new results going beyond convexity or the standard oracle model, in a wide variety of settings \cite{allen2016katyusha, allen2017natasha, allen2018katyusha, DBLP:conf/stoc/ZhuO15,allen2016even, allen2017much, carmon2017convex, cohen2018acceleration, cutkosky2019matrix, diakonikolas2019generalized, diakonikolas2017accelerated, DBLP:conf/colt/GasnikovDGVSU0W19,wang2015unified}.
+Acceleration in convex optimization is a phenomenon that has drawn plenty of attention and has yielded many important results, since the renowned Accelerated Gradient Descent (\newtarget{def:acronym_accelerated_gradient_descent}{\AGD{}}) method of \citet{nesterov1983method}.
+Having been proved successful for deep learning \citep{DBLP:conf/icml/SutskeverMDH13}, among other fields, there have been recent efforts to better understand this phenomenon \citep{allen2014linear,diakonikolas2017approximate,su2014differential,wibisono2016variational}.
+These have yielded numerous new results going beyond convexity or the standard oracle model, in a wide variety of settings \citep{allen2016katyusha, allen2017natasha, allen2018katyusha, DBLP:conf/stoc/ZhuO15,allen2016even, allen2017much, carmon2017convex, cohen2018acceleration, cutkosky2019matrix, diakonikolas2019generalized, diakonikolas2017accelerated, DBLP:conf/colt/GasnikovDGVSU0W19,wang2015unified}.
 This surge of research that applies tools of convex optimization to models going beyond convexity has been fruitful.
-One of these models is the setting of geodesically convex Riemannian optimization.
-In this setting, the function to optimize is geodesically convex (g-convex), i.e. convex restricted to any geodesic (cf. \cref{def:g-convex_smooth}).
+One of these models is the setting of geoesically convex Riemannian optimization.
+In this setting, the function to optimize is geodesically convex (g-convex), i.e., convex restricted to any geodesic (cf. \cref{def:g-convex_smooth}).